 A: Yes - and as with the more simple issues such as phobias and anxieties, the success rate is very high and the relapse rate very low.
 For core identity problems of this sort, Level 2 of the training is usually needed.

 Q: Does BWRT® use a trance state or anything similar?

 A: No - it's a scientific process that works in an entirely different way from Hypnosis or similar.
 It uses no tapping, stroking, eye movement or fixation, lights, special sounds or anything similar.

 Q: So what is the basis of it then?

-A: We use natural psychological processes to 'recondition' neural pathways that lead to unwanted behaviour.
-Essentially, we stop the existing symptom trigger in its tracks - using the brain's natural response to anything traumatic or not understood - and use the client's own thought processes to reroute synapses to a benign or preferred response.
+A: Essentially, we stop the existing symptom trigger in its tracks - using the brain's natural response to anything traumatic or not understood - and use the client's own thought processes to reorganise neural pathways to create a benign or preferred response.